 Taking Regular Prescriptions Outside of LASIK:

 - All medications, both over the counter and prescription, should be reviewed with your surgeon, Dr. Mozayeni or Dr. Nunnery, prior to your LASIK eye surgery.
 There are certain medications that increase ocular dryness and can create other LASIK complications.
-If necessary, Dr. Mozayeni will consult with your primary care physician to properly manage any non-procedural-related prescription medications.
+If necessary, Dr. Mozayeni or Dr. Nunnery will consult with your primary care physician to properly manage any non-procedural-related prescription medications.